 Special thanks go to the Spoetzl Brewery, Shiner, Texas for providing Shiner Bock beer for the Friday and Saturday evening meals.

-Southside Market and Barbeque hot guts on the grill
+Southside Market and Barbeque sliders and hot guts on the grill.
+Photo by Kelly Yandell (@kellyyandell)

 Hog on the pit

-The participants traveled to the Jeff Savell home to watch the whole pig being placed inside the cinder-block pit for all-day cooking.
-Thanks to Taylor Rowland, Max Martinez, and Patrick Frenzel for spending the day cooking the pig.
+The participants traveled to the TAMU Beef Center to watch the whole pig being placed inside the cinder-block pit for all-day cooking.
+Thanks to Make Frenzel, Taylor Rowland, and Ty Robertson for spending the day cooking the pig.

 Brisket and pork Boston butt cooking

 On Saturday morning, the briskets and pork butts were ready to be placed in peach paper for additional cooking to finish off.
-John Brotherton and Davey Griffin discussed the overnight cooking of the briskets and butts before the products were wrapped.
+Russell Roegels discussed the overnight cooking of the briskets and butts before the products were wrapped.

 Beef anatomy overview